qibushuiyue/lifeTravel/README.md

 # lifeTravel
-a tool to record some important memery in our life.
+a tool to record some important memory in our life.